 I have a pretty mainstream sense of humor -- Simpsons (from the 90's, not the later episodes), Arrested Development, 30 Rock, etc. As for movies, I really liked Airplane! but hated The Life Aquatic.
 Groundhog Day was fantastic, though I liked it more for its concept rather than its comedy.

 I love almost all food.
 I'm particularly a fan of Thai, Japanese and (good) Indian food.
 I don't like most desserts or junk food.

 Third levels of Maslow's hierarchy of needs

 Fourth levels of Maslow's hierarchy of needs

-A Chipotle barbacoa burrito bowl (aka, self-actualization)
+A Chipotle barbacoa burrito bowl with guacamole (aka, self-actualization)

 Hot showers <-- most important

 You're perfectly happy spending a Friday night in.

 You would have said No in the Milgram Experiment.
 (Although I admit probably everyone thinks they would say No.)